worldmaking/digm5010/index.md

 >
 > "Computation is intrinsically different from existing media because it is the only medium where the material and the process for shaping the material coexiist in the same entity: numbers.
 The only other medium where a similar phenomenon occurs is pure thought.
 It naturally follows that computational media could eventually present the rare opportunity to express a conceptual art that is not polluted by textual or other visual representation.
 This exciting future is still at least a decade or two away.
 For the moment, we are forced to settle with society's current search for true meaning in an enhanced, interactive version of the art that we have always known."

-Maeda studied with Muriel Cooper and Paul Rand, and redefined the use of electronic media as a tool for expression by combining computer programming with traditional artistic technique, which helped lay the groundwork for interactive motion graphics as seen on the web today.
+Maeda studied with Muriel Cooper and Paul Rand, and redefined the use of electronic media as a tool for expression by combining computer programming with traditional artistic technique, which helped lay the groundwork for interactive motion graphics as seen on the web today. ([This itself is part of a longer genealogical history that traces back to a movement of thought in the 1960's regarding how computers can augment intelligence, the nature of creativity -- with implications for AI development today](https://www.bostonreview.net/forum/the-ai-we-deserve/]))

 Other key insights from Maeda's interactive graphics explorations:

   - the most **interesting** pixels on the screen are the mouse
   - the mouse represents not just **space** but also **time** -- use it

 Maeda's courses and research in the Aesthetics & Computation group at MIT inspired a whole generation of creative coders.
-He taught Casey Reas and Ben Fry, and his [Design By Numbers](https://en.wikipedia.org/wiki/Design_By_Numbers) software was the precursor of their Processing (and thence [P5.js](https://p5js.org/)).
+He taught Casey Reas and Ben Fry, and his [Design By Numbers](https://en.wikipedia.org/wiki/Design_By_Numbers) software was the precursor of their Processing (which led to [P5.js](https://p5js.org/)).

 Maeda's courses challenged students to rethink the medium from its most basic elements.
 A typical assignment: